douglance/zrd/TEST_SELECTIONS.md

-# Testing Selection Highlighting in Zlyph
+# Testing Selection Highlighting in Zrd

 ## ✅ What Was Fixed